-Jaime Harrison’s Next Act
+Joe Biden’s Likely Pick to Lead His Party

 Read: The South has already changed

 Perez’s term finishes in February.
 Technically, the DNC chair is elected by the committee’s members.
-But when a Democrat is in the White House, the members tend to defer to the presiden’ts choice.
+But when a Democrat is in the White House, the members tend to defer to the president’s choice.
 Biden has never been the party animal that, say, Bill Clinton was, but he is much more of an institutionalist than Barack Obama, who built his own political structure outside the DNC and oversaw eight years of atrophy and dysfunction within it.

 Despite Perez’s improvements, some Democrats are eager for more changes at the DNC.
 Several members of the Congressional Black Caucus clashed with Perez, mostly because they remained frustrated that he’d pushed for reducing the role of superdelegates as part of the post-2016 reforms to the Democrats’ presidential-primary rules.
 Harrison, who is Black, has close relationships with many members of the caucus.
 He has a network of connections and donors coming off his Senate run, which gives him wider cachet.
 And his work as South Carolina’s state-party chair will appeal to other state-party chairs, who consistently grumble that they’re being overlooked.
 For Harrison himself, the job makes sense: For all the interest and fundraising he generated nationally, the election results make clear that South Carolina isn’t going to be a place for up-and-coming Democrats anytime soon.